 The continuous 16-week public commenting period with NQF member support closed on August 26, 2019.
-Following the Committee's evaluation of the measure under consideration, NQF received four comments from two member organizations, one non-member organization, and one individual pertaining to the draft report and to the measure under consideration.
+Following the Committee's evaluation of the measure under endorsement consideration, NQF received four comments from two NQF-member organizations, as well as one nonmember organization, and one individual pertaining to the draft report and to the measure under endorsement consideration.
 All comments have been summarized in Appendix A.

-Throughout the 16-week continuous public commenting period, NQF members had the opportunity to express their support ('support' or 'do not support') for each measure submitted for endorsement consideration to inform the Committee's recommendations.
+Throughout the 16-week continuous public commenting period, NQF members had the opportunity to express their support ("support" or "do not support") for each measure submitted for endorsement consideration to inform the Committee's recommendations.
 One NQF member provided their expression of support.